Grieg Seafood ASA

 Performance on Wastewater Quality & Volume Discharged

-The company mentions that fish trimmings from harvesting and dead fish from farms are used for animal feed, biofuel, and fertilisers, depending on the quality.
+The company uses fish trimmings and dead fish from farms for animal feed, biofuel, and fertilisers, based on their quality.
+However, it does not disclose the quality or volume of wastewater discharged, preventing any comparative analysis.

 0.5/1.5